gnss-sdr/gnss-sdr/README.md

 This will also make a copy of the conf/ folder into /usr/local/share/gnss-sdr/conf for your reference.
 We suggest to create a working directory at your preferred location and store your own configuration and data files there.

-You could be interested in creating the documentation by doing:
+You could be interested in creating the documentation (requires: `sudo apt-get install doxygen-latex` in Ubuntu/Debian) by doing:

 ~~~~~~
 $ make doc